readium/webpub-manifest/contexts/default/README.md

       "en": "A Journey into the Center of the Earth", "fr": "Voyage au centre de la Terre"
     },
-    "sort_as": "Journey into the Center of the Earth, A", "author": {
+    "sortAs": "Journey into the Center of the Earth, A", "author": {
       "name": "Jules Verne",
       "identifier": "http://isni.org/isni/0000000121400562",